 Rapidly expanding nuclear arsenals in Pakistan and India portend regional and global catastrophe

 Fortunately, no matter our age or past experiences, we can still learn how to foster within ourselves (in our memory systems) what are called Ideal Parent Figures in Brown’s Attachment book above, in order to develop and integrate an earned sense of secure attachment, which tremendously benefits ourselves and our relationships.
-Essentially, we can learn how to become Balanced, Resilient, Insightful, and Empathetic (Dan Siegel’s trauma-informed BRIE acronym), so we can foster and experience overarching themes of joy, connection, and love in our lives.
+Essentially, we can learn how to become Balanced, Resilient, Insightful, and Empathetic (psychiatrist Dan Siegel’s trauma-informed BRIE acronym), so we can create and experience overarching themes of joy, connection, and love in our lives.
 Time is of the essence, and our safety and security on Earth depend on it.

 Dr. Dan Siegel: What Hearing “Yes” Does to Your Child’s Brain

 The governmentally devised and maintained legal profession is legitimate and necessary.
 Plaintiffs and defendants must have lawyers, which are zealous advocates for their clients in adversarial court proceedings.
 The scales of Lady Justice depend on her blindness, i.e., impartiality, in publicly funded and operated courtrooms.
-The purpose of government, after all, is to be the ultimate arbiter of disputes in society, in which fair and equitable adjudication happens and wrongdoers are properly held accountable and punished.
+The purpose of government, after all, is to be the ultimate arbiter of disputes in society, so that fair and equitable adjudication happens and wrongdoers are properly held accountable and punished.
 This legal process is supposed to be objective, which can’t happen in a subjectively biased “free-market” system of private, competing, so-called “justice-service” companies, because they will end up violently conflicting in the name of “self-defense.”

-Services exist in the marketplace to provide for people’s desires and needs.
-We have needs for security and safety as well as for fairness, peace, and harmony.
+Services exist in the marketplace to provide for people’s desires and needs, exchanging value for value.
+Humans have needs for security and safety as well as for fairness, peace, and harmony.
 In the process of trying to meet these needs, humans can devise equitable ways of resolving conflict and repairing harms.
-Governmental systems, being stuck in Amber-stage thinking and organizing, coercively impose their array of monopolistic “services” on a population, which are the opposite of accountable (since no one is paying for them voluntarily).
+However, governmental systems, being stuck in Amber-stage ways of operating, coercively impose their array of monopolistic “services” on a population, so they’re the opposite of accountable (since no one is paying for them voluntarily).
 Thus, the desire for justice isn’t served as it otherwise would be.

-In the voluntary marketplace, which admittedly is harder to find in a governmentally controlled economy, services respond to the varying desires and needs of customers.
-To be viable, services seek profits by satisfying customers, which presupposes that they are offering what those customers want.
-This is why services (on the non-corporate level at least) are responsive to complaints of distasteful, inefficient, corrupt, costly, and unfair practices—in stark contrast to governmental operations.
+In the marketplace of voluntary exchange, which admittedly is harder to find in a governmentally controlled (mixed) economy, services respond to the varying desires and needs of customers.
+To be viable, services make profits by satisfying customers, which presupposes that they’re offering what those customers want.
+This is why services (at least on the non-corporate level) are responsive to complaints of distasteful, inefficient, corrupt, costly, and unfair practices—in stark contrast to governmental operations.

-Marketplace justice services (including insurance agencies) would simply go out of business if they upheld such contradictions.
-But, to everyone’s major misfortune, these have been normalized in today’s culture of domination and punishment systems.
-The late Dutch legal scholar Michael van Notten proposed the following set of voluntary remedies, which were designed to respect individual rights.
+Marketplace justice services, which could be branches of insurance companies, would simply go out of business if they upheld such contradictions.
+Yet to everyone’s major misfortune, injustice has been normalized in today’s culture of domination-and-punishment systems.
+The late Dutch legal scholar Michael van Notten proposed the following set of voluntary remedies, which were designed to respect individual rights:

 Bill of Law by Michael van Notten

-As far as the present legal system goes, both the adversarial process and the inquisitorial process operate with flawed assumptions about the ethical and psychological nature of justice.
+As far as legal systems go, both the adversarial process and the inquisitorial process operate with flawed assumptions about the ethical and psychological nature of justice.
 While they can be seen as a definite improvement on the terrible trial by ordeal, these procedures and trial processes remain flawed in principle.
 Retributive practices do little, if anything, to restore those harmed.
-The punishment model reflects both archaic Red and Amber stages as well as abusive and neglectful parenting practices (from which those stages arose), so it continues the sacrificial cycle.
+The punishment model reflects both archaic Red and Amber stages as well as abusive and neglectful parenting practices (from which those stages arose), so it continues sacrificial cycles.
 Neither adults nor children are helped to make amends and fully recover when they’re being judged within distrustful, demeaning, and condemnatory systems.

 In stark, principled contrast, justice services offered and purchased in a free-market system can honor and uphold the rights of each individual.
-By incorporating a foundation of restorative justice can dispense with the retributive perspective that seeks to punish “criminals,” which is a statist category that conflates law-breakers and actual rights-violators.
-Punishing, jailing, and imprisoning people for violating “the law” disregards the vital matters of making persons and communities whole—and finally free and responsible.
+By incorporating a foundation of restorative justice, they dispense with the retributive attitude that seeks to punish “criminals,” a statist category that conflates law-breakers and actual rights-violators.
+Punishing, jailing, and imprisoning people for violating “the law” turns a blind eye to vital matters of making persons and communities whole, and finally free and responsible.
 Restorative justice services basically enable resolution of disputes by helping all parties come to psychological and existential terms with the harm done and devise reparations, or equitable restitution for rights-violations.

-Restorative justice practices recognize that persons who commit rights-violations (especially those in systems of aggression) can once again become part of an interdependent and collaborative community in favor of interacting peacefully.
-Everyone’s individual growth and recovery can finally take place in a society that’s safe and connected, stemming from a society that honors freedom and responsibility.
+Restorative justice practices recognize that persons who commit rights-violations, especially those in systems of aggression, can become part of an interdependent and collaborative community in favor of interacting peacefully.
+Everyone’s individual growth and recovery can finally take place in communities that are safe and connected, stemming from a society that honors freedom and responsibility.

 Government as a legalized monopoly of force is both useful and important for a whole host of reasons that haven’t been articulated here, with which most people in society agree.
 It’s really a matter of ensuring more fair distribution of wealth and income, reflected in living standards and economic opportunities.
-Clearly, the top 1% of income earners and wealth holders could contribute more to a level-playing field, so that people throughout society can be protected, secure, and prosperous.
-Government, being a time-honored institution, protects us from societal dangers and the basic problems of existence, after all, which includes marketplace imbalances and inequities, as well as environmental destruction.
-We don’t want the corporate rich to keep getting richer while the middle class and poor can’t keep up financially and just fall behind.
+Clearly, the top 1% of income earners and wealth holders could contribute much more to a fair-and-level playing field, so that people throughout society can benefit and be prosperous too.
+Government, being a time-honored institution, protects us from societal dangers and the basic problems of existence, after all, which includes marketplace imbalances and inequities as well as environmental destruction.
+We don’t want the corporate fatcats to keep getting richer while the middle class and poor can’t keep up financially and just fall behind.